 "Taylor’s artworks are essentially artificial reefs, formed of carefully manufactured sculptures installed at various locations around the world.
 Each sculpture is created using non-toxic, pH neutral marine grade cement, free from harmful pollutants, becoming an integral part of the local ecosystem.
-The cement is highly durable, with a rough texture that encourages coral larvae to attach and thrive, while nooks and dark cubbyholes formed of folds of clothing provide homes for fish and crustaceans." (from this website)
+The cement is highly durable, with a rough texture that encourages coral larvae to attach and thrive, while nooks and dark cubbyholes formed of folds of clothing provide homes for fish and crustaceans."
+(Jason deCaires Taylor - Overview)

 Visit the artist's website to learn more.

 This quarter's discussions and reflection activities will take place online, in a Canvas course designed to facilitate engagement with one another and the material.
 We are hoping that instructors and supervisors can incorporate this course, or portions of this course, into their classes and programs.